New U.S. school snack food rules clamp down on calories, fat

 By improving the choices available to U.S. students outside of breakfast and lunch, officials hope to make a dent in childhood obesity in a nation where one-third of those under age 18 are considered overweight or obese.

-“It’s natural sugar, but it’s not anywhere near eating a real piece of fruit,” Devitt, who has a school-age daughter, told Reuters.

-The guidelines set a minimum standard for snacks, meaning schools can implement stricter rules.

-For Vilsack, improving children’s food options is a personal issue.
-He has spoken often of his own experiences as an overweight child.
+“Nothing is more important than the health and well-being of our children,” said Agriculture Secretary Tom Vilsack, who has spoken often of his own negative experiences as an overweight child.